 about 2 years by Gillian Temple MSGD MIHort 2 / 5The garden is well-maintained (despite the dreadful summer weather) and has some interesting plants.
 The owner is charming, supplying us with umbrellas for our visit.
 However, as a professional landscape designer I found this garden poorly planned and built.
 There are far too many contrasting artefacts in the garden; lead ornaments, gilded ironwork and reproduction stone statuary, all of different styles and colours, are jumbled together, making the garden appear like a trade stand at a garden show.
 The levels and view points are often awry and out of line and the proportions of structures and plants are out of scale with each other.
 There are some nice plants, but the combinations were sometimes a little gaudy, the owner did not know the name of any of the varieties we enquired about, and several of the plants in the small collection for sale were inaccurately labelled.
 Whilst I feel churlish writing this, as it is obviously a well-loved garden, with a lot of work put into it, it is not one I would recommend to designers.
 I don't feel this is a garden worth making a detour for.

-over 4 years by Anonymous 5 / 5An incredible garden.
+almost 5 years by Anonymous 5 / 5An incredible garden.
 The ambience is wonderful.

-over 4 years by Anonymous 5 / 5A hidden treaure.
+almost 5 years by Anonymous 5 / 5A hidden treaure.
 What a wonderful place and the best garden I have visited in Derbyshire by a consdierable margin.
 Beautifully manicured and so well thought out.
 It deserves to be better known.